Chaos as floods submerge Mexico's Acapulco, death toll rises

 The flooding has disrupted deliveries of supplies, piling fresh misery on a city heavily dependent on tourist spending.
 The entrance to a main hillside tunnel into Acapulco was completely blocked with mud.

-"We came with just enough money for three days and now we have been here for five," she said.
-"I don't know what we'll do if they don't open the motorway soon."

-Some large hotels offered stranded guests a free night of accommodation.
-But conditions were tough.

-"They've started to ration food here," said Pedro de la Torre, a 53-year-old graphic designer from Mexico City who was stranded in a hotel in Acapulco.
+"They've started to ration food here," said Pedro de la Torre, a 53-year-old graphic designer from Mexico City stranded in a large international hotel in Acapulco.
 "People are starting to get annoyed.
 I lost two cars, total write-offs."

 Outside the hotel, guests waded to their waterlogged vehicles in the hope of recovering whatever they could.